JoshOrndorff/recipes/src/traits/mock.md

-# Runtime Errors and Testing
+# Mock Runtime for Unit Testing

 Runtime tests allow you to verify the logic in your runtime module by mocking a Substrate runtime environment.
 This requires an explicit implementation of all the traits declared in the module(s) for the mock runtime.
 So, if our module trait looked like,